Stable sets of primes in number fields: Stable and persistent sets

-The proof of this lemma is straightforward.
+The proofs of these lemmas are straightforward.
 The following proposition gives another characterization of stable sets and shows in particular, that if $S$ is stable for $\cL/K$, then any finite subfield $\cL/L/K$ is $\lambda$-stabilizing for $S$ with a certain $\lambda > 1$ depending on $L$.

 \begin{prop} Let $S$ be a set of primes of $K$ and $\cL/K$ an extension.
 The following are equivalent: \begin{itemize} \item[(i)] $S$ is stable for $\cL/K$. \item[(ii)] There exists some $\lambda > 1$, such that $S$ is $\lambda$-stable for $\cL/K$ with $\lambda$-stabilizing field $K$. \item[(iii)] There exist some $\epsilon > 0$ such that $\delta_L(S) > \epsilon$ for all finite $\cL/L/K$. \end{itemize} \end{prop}